priyakashinagar/hotspot-retail-admin-backend/README.md

-# Growcify Admin Backend
+# HOTSPOT RETAIL Admin Backend

-A Node.js backend API for the Growcify Admin Dashboard with authentication system.
+A Node.js backend API for the HOTSPOT RETAIL Admin Dashboard with authentication system.

 ## Features